How to Build Desktop Barcode Scanner in Java and Kotlin

 Java Barcode Scanner Application for Windows, Linux, and macOS

-Dynamsoft Java Barcode SDK is implemented in Java Native Interface (JNI).
-Therefore, it brings better performance than pure Java SDKs, such as ZXing.
-Although the underlying technology is C++, the SDK has wrapped native libraries for multiple operating systems.
+Dynamsoft Java Barcode SDK is implemented using Java Native Interface (JNI), offering better performance than pure Java SDKs like ZXing.
+Although the underlying technology is C++, the SDK wraps native libraries for multiple operating systems.

-We can open App.java or App.kt files to instantiate the barcode reader object as follows:
+Open App.java or App.kt to instantiate the barcode reader object:

 // Java